dudeway/test_jenkins/README.md

 ## Build the Jenkins BlueOcean Docker Image (or pull and use the one I built)
 ```
 docker build -t myjenkins-blueocean:2.414.2 .

-#IF you are having problems building the image yourself, you can pull from my registry (It is version 2.332.3-1 though, the original from the video)

-docker pull devopsjourney1/jenkins-blueocean:2.332.3-1 && docker tag devopsjourney1/jenkins-blueocean:2.332.3-1 myjenkins-blueocean:2.332.3-1
 ```

 ## Create the network 'jenkins'